 These apps get updated quite often and many browsers cache files.
 Thus, if any app appears to look funny or behave wierdly, use the browser Refresh button to update cached files.

-iPad: On some iPads you may have to cycle the orientation of the page to/from portrait and back to get the WebGL canvas to scale properly.
+iPad: On some older iPads you may have to cycle the orientation of the page to/from portrait and back to get the WebGL canvas to scale properly.
 To look good on a hi-res screen, the WebGL canvas has to be drawn at a multiple of the device's pixel ratio and then scaled back to page size using CSS.
 For some reason iPads sometimes ignore this CSS scaling during the first page render.

 The following are some simple experiments with different web technologies and concepts, available here as they may be of interest to some people, but having no purpose other than as tests or demonstrations of whether a particular approach is practical or even viable.